theirc/airbel/src/_projects/tunakujenga.md

     description_markdown: >-
       A complete plan for prototyping a mobile learning experience for caregivers to deliver Social Emotional Learning messages is developed.
-      This plan includes work which will later evolve to be named Coach Erevu.
   - date: 2017-06-01 00:00:00
     title: Product requirements and project plan finalized
     link: 'https://rescue.box.com/s/xu0dxyzk0pfxaw5ztdmioykcqlf7byc6'